winstonma/MMM-HK-Transport/README.md

     ...

     {
-        module: 'MMM-HK-Transport',
+			module: 'MMM-IdF-Transport',
 			position: 'top_left',
 			config: {
+				apiKey: 'someapikey', // You need to make a key on https://prim.iledefrance-mobilites.fr/fr
+				stops: [
+					{ stopID: 'STIF:StopPoint:Q:473921:' },
-            stopID: 'HKStop_KowloonCentralPostOffice_N_1_2',
+					{ stopID: 'STIF:StopPoint:Q:474017:' }
+				],
 				showLabelRow: true, // Show or hide column headers
 				reloadInterval: 60000 	// How often should the information be updated?
 (In milliseconds) }
     } 						// If this isn't your last module, add a comma after the bracket

     ...